Fortunate Youth: Self-titled album & Live From California (2017–2020)

-Good Times (Roll On) (2021)
+Good Times (Roll On) (2021–present)

 Fortunate Youth recorded their fifth album, Good Times (Roll On), which released on September 30, 2021.
 Starting in July 2020, mid-lockdown during the COVID-19 pandemic, the album went through pre-production recordings at Kona Town Studio in Redondo Beach, California and then they tracked key essentials at the legendary Total Access Recording (Sublime, Pennywise).
 The band also worked with reggae producer Lewis Richards at 17th Street Studios in Costa Mesa, California and tracked the horns remotely at Kromatic Sound recording studio on the east coast.

 Jered Draskovich describes the album's title, "We are all living through this global event and to me we chose the title to help ensure that 'Good Times' are indeed going to 'Roll On' regardless of all the hardships that our recent environment has provided for everyone."
-Instead of 3 to 4 weeks, they worked on the album for nine months.
+Instead of three to four weeks, they worked on the album for nine months.
 Cory Draskovich adds, "2020 was a tough year, especially for the touring music industry.
 With the down time at home, we were able to spread out the sessions and take our time."

 The 12 track album features special guests including, FY's touring horn section (trumpet and saxophone), Nathan Feinstein of Iya Terra, former FY guitarist, Gonzo currently of Tribal Seeds on background vocals, Italy's reggae twins Mellow Mood, and Skillinjah & Dread Kennedy.

 According to FY's Facebook page, Good Times (Roll On) is being considered for the 64th Annual Grammy Awards for Best Reggae Album.